INDIAN POLITICAL SYSTEM

 In India, political parties are either a National Party or a State Party.
-To be considered a National Party, a political party has to be recognised in four or more states and to be either the ruling party or in the opposition in those states.
+To be considered a National Party, a political party has to be recognised in four or more states and to be either the ruling party or the opposition in those states.

-Ever since its formation in 1885, the Indian National Congress (INC) - and its successor - has been the dominant political party in India.
+Following its formation in 1885, the Indian National Congress (INC) - and its successor of 1978 - was the dominant political party in India.
 For its first six decades, its focus was on campaigning for Indian independence from Britain.
 Since independence in 1947, it has sought to be the governing party of the nation with repeated success.
+Indeed, so dominant was Congress at both national and state levels that it created what was called "the Congress system".

 As a result, for most of its democratic history, the Lok Sabha has been dominated by the Indian Congress Party which has been in power for a great deal of the time.
 However, unlike Japan where the Liberal Democrat Party has been in power almost continuously [click here], Congress has had (usually short) periods out of power, between 1977-1980, 1989-1991 and 1996-2004.
 Then, the 2014 election was a disaster for the Congress Party.
 It did not simply lose power; it was shattered at the polls winning a mere 44 seats.
-It looks now as if its historic role as leader of post-independence India is over.
+In the 2019 election, it only marginally improved its seat count to 52.
+Clearly the Congress Party's historic role as leader of post-independence India is over.

 The original Congress Party espoused moderate socialism and a planned, mixed economy.
 However, its spin-off and successor, Congress (I) - 'I' in honour of Indira Gandhi - now supports deregulation, privatisation and foreign investment.